English Prep- Course

 The Institute of Foreign Languages of Vytautas Magnus University provides students with an opportunity to improve their competences of general and academic English before or while starting their English medium study programmes.

 Based on a communicative learner-centred approach, all courses develop learners’ reading, writing, speaking and listening skills, improve their use of grammar and phonetics as well as enrich their lexical repertoire at an indicated CEFR (Common European framework of reference) level.
 A variety of interactive teaching and learning forms are applied including group and peer work, making presentations, discussions and computer assisted language learning.
 Participants are also introduced to Lithuanian culture and contemporary lifestyle along with developing intercultural communication skills.
 Classes are delivered by experienced teachers of VMU Institute of Foreign Languages (IFL).

 Intensive semester courses

-Intensive semester courses aim at helping learners to advance their competence of English over two CEFR levels (e.g. A1-A2, A2-B1 and B1-B2) enabling them to further undertake their studies in English taught study programs.
+Intensive semester courses aim at helping learners to advance their competence of English over two CEFR levels (e.g. A1-A2, A2-B1 and B1-B2) enabling them to further undertake their studies in English taught study programmes.
 In addition to face-to-face classwork, learners of intensive semester courses are enrolled in virtual learning platforms.

-Before enrolment into the course each participant has to take English placement test including an online test + a skype conversation (to arrange the test time contact Almantė Meškauskienė at email@example.com).
+Before registration to the course each participant has to take VMU IFL English placement test including an online test + a skype conversation (to arrange the test time contact Almantė Meškauskienė at email@example.com).
 The result of the placement test serves to enlist participants in the groups corresponding to the level of their current competence.
 The courses take place provided that a full group of students of the same level is formed.

 Group size: 10-14 students